 To control oily skin you need to be using some kind of hydrator.
 That’s because the more dehydrated your skin gets, the more oil it will produce.
 Harsh, stripping products only make matters worse as they’ll dry skin out even more.
 On the other hand, products that have a gel-like consistency are an excellent choice.

 Aloe Vera gel is a great ingredient to look for as it’s weightless.
 Hyaluronic acid, a kind of humectant, is another favorite as it attracts moisture to the skin without clogging pores.
-On the oilier end of the spectrum (don’t freak out!) is Rosehip Oil.
-This miracle ingredient is also is relatively lightweight and high in Linoleic Acid, which can be really helpful in treating acne.
+On the oilier end of the spectrum (don’t freak out!) is Squalane Oil.
+This miracle ingredient is also is lightweight and will never clog pores.

 Cleansing is key